chrisdavies/gulp_starter_kit/readme.md

 A basic Gulp setup for generating a static site.

-Running "gulp" will compile the site found in "src" and deploy it to a folder called "dest".
-Support is built in for handlebars templates and sccs.
+Running "gulp" will compile the site found in "src" and deploy it to a folder called "dist".
+Support is built in for SCSS.

-JavaScript, CSS, and HTML are all minified.
+Running "gulp release" will minify JavaScript, CSS, and HTML, and bust caches.

-Src/hrefs are all cache-busted.

 ## Getting Started